Daimajin Kanon

 Daimajin Kanon (大魔神カノン) is a Japanese tokusatsu television drama produced by Kadokawa Pictures and broadcast on TV Tokyo.
 The series premiered on April 2, 2010.
 The series retells the story of the original Daimajin film in a modern Japanese setting.
-Consisting of 26 episodes, the series was prefaced by a manga by Seijuro Mizu in Young Ace magazine.
+Consisting of 26 episodes, the series was prefaced by a manga by Seijuro Mizu (jp) in Young Ace magazine.
 Writing for the series is shared by Shinji Ōishi and Naruhisa Arakawa.

 Episodes

 Each episode of the series has its own unique kanji, but they are all read as "Kanon".